jacky5124/DRL-Generalization-By-FOV-Reduction/README.md

+# Brief Introduction
+The code used to run experiments is written upon the following starter kit which was originally for NeurIPS 2020 - Procgen competition.
+The code is located in the Jupyter notebook named project.ipynb inside the sagemaker folder.

 # NeurIPS 2020 - Procgen Starter Kit with Amazon SageMaker Reinforcement Learning
 This is the Amazon SageMaker Reinforcement Learning starter kit for the [NeurIPS 2020 - Procgen competition](https://www.aicrowd.com/challenges/neurips-2020-procgen-competition) hosted on [AIcrowd](https://www.aicrowd.com/).